Alaska voters to decide primaries for governor, US House

 Gov. Bill Walker, an independent, is skipping Tuesday’s primaries, while former U.S. Sen. Mark Begich is unopposed in the Democratic primary.
 Libertarian William “Billy” Toien also is running.

-In Alaska’s other big race, independent Alyse Galvin and Democrat Dimitri Shein are among the candidates vying for a shot to take on Republican U.S. Rep. Don Young.
+In Alaska’s other big race, independent Alyse Galvin and Democrat Dimitri Shein are among the candidates vying for a shot to take on Republican U.S. Rep. Don Young, who is expected to win his primary.
 The 85-year-old Young has served in the House since 1973.
 The closest anyone has come to upsetting Young in recent years was 2008, when he eked out a 304-vote win over then-Lt.
 Gov. Sean Parnell in the GOP primary.

 Party primaries determine who runs as a ticket in November.
 By bypassing the primaries and instead gathering signatures to appear on the general election ballot, candidates have a say in their running mates.